Adolph1999v/suspicious-app-detection/Instructions.md

----
-## How to Run the App Detection API
+# How to Run the App Detection API

-This guide will help you run the project even if you are not from a technical background.
+This guide explains how to set up and run the Suspicious App Detection API on your local machine.

 ---